-Modern agriculture, especially in the US, has increasingly relied on herbicides to control or manage weeds in crops.
-Repeated use of a particular herbicide will expose a target weed population to selection pressure that can result in biotypes that are resistant to the herbicide that would, under normal use conditions, effectively control that weed population.
+Modern agriculture, especially in the U.S., has increasingly relied on herbicides to control or manage weeds in crops.
+Repeated use of a particular herbicide will expose a targeted weed to selection pressure that can result in biotypes of that weed species that are resistant to the herbicide that would, under normal use conditions, effectively control it.

-US soybean growers are constantly dealing with herbicide-resistant (HR) weeds.
-In the recent past, growers had only to be concerned with glyphosate-resistant (GR) weeds.
+U.S. soybean growers are constantly dealing with herbicide-resistant [HR] weeds.
+In the recent past, growers had only to be concerned with glyphosate-resistant [GR] weeds.
 Now, however, they must contend with weeds that are resistant to herbicides from other groups as well.
-This is a major production problem and threatens the production of a profitable crop.
+This is a major problem that threatens the production of a profitable crop.